VinodKW/log-routing-service/README.md

 -   Database: MySql

--   For asynchronous processing and buffering:
+-   For asynchronous processing and scheduling:

     -   Worker and Cron: Celery and Celery Beat